Supervised multiway factorization: Simulation

 \subsection{Results}

-The comprehensive simulation results are presented in Table \ref{tab:sim}.
-Across all 4 simulation settings, SupCP always provides the highest low-rank signal estimation accuracy (i.e., smallest $SE$).
-Thus, from the dimension reduction point of view, SupCP outperforms the competing methods and identifies the most accurate underlying structure.
-In terms of fitting time, we observe that CP is the fastest among the three.
-Nevertheless, fitting of SupCP is also very fast: even in the High-dimension Setting, a SupCP model can be efficiently fitted in about 2 seconds on a standard desktop.
-The fitting time of SupSVD is sensitive to the dimensions of the data.
-This is because the number of parameters in SupSVD is proportional to the product of all dimensions, which grow rapidly with increasing dimensions.
+The simulation results for Settings 1--3 are presented in Table \ref{tab:sim}.
+Additional results can be found in Appendix \ref{add:sim}.
+In all settings, SupCP always provides the smallest $SE$.
+Namely, it has the highest low-rank signal estimation accuracy.
+This is true even in Setting 1 where the data are generated from a CP model.
+We remark that SupCP outperforms CP in the non-supervision setting due to the shrinkage estimate of $\U$ in \eqref{Uhat} from the EM algorithm.
+The shrinkage estimate strikes a balance between bias and variance, and thus leads to a smaller $SE$.
+A similar result was reported in \cite{li2016supervised}.
+From the dimension reduction point of view, SupCP outperforms the competing methods and identifies the most accurate underlying structure.

-In the CP Setting, where the auxiliary data $\Y$ are irrelevant to the primary data $\XX$, SupCP has similar loading estimation losses to CP.
-Thus, the proposed method is not affected by the uninformative data and automatically adapts to the unsupervised method in this setting.
-In addition, SupCP performs similarly to SupSVD in terms of other parameter estimations.
-We note the slightly worse performance of SupCP on $RE_f$ is possibly due to its higher susceptibility to local optimum.
-See Appendix~\ref{app2} for recommendations to address the local optimality issue.
-In the Collinearity Setting, SupCP almost uniformly outperforms the competing methods.
-In the Supervision Setting, where the auxiliary information is very important, both supervision methods (SupCP and SupSVD) outperform CP in signal recovery accuracy.
+In addition, in Setting 1, SupCP has similar loading estimation losses to CP.
+Namely, the proposed method automatically approximates the unsupervised method when the auxiliary data are irrelevant.
+SupCP also outperforms SupSVD in terms of the estimation of other parameters.
+In Setting 2, SupCP almost uniformly outperforms the competing methods.
+In Setting 3, where the latent score is solely determined by the auxiliary data, both supervision methods (SupCP and SupSVD) outperform CP in the signal recovery accuracy.
 Moreover, SupCP significantly improves the loading estimation over CP.
-Finally, in the High-dimension Setting, both tensor-based methods (SupCP and CP) outperform the matrix-based method (SupSVD) in terms of signal recovery accuracy and computing time, because the numbers of parameters in SupCP and CP are significantly lower than that in SupSVD.
-In addition, SupCP is uniformly better than SupSVD in other criteria.
-Overall, the proposed method is computationally efficient and applicable to a range of settings.
+In terms of the fitting time, CP is the fastest while SupCP and SupSVD are also very efficient in these settings.
+However, when dimensions are higher or the number of modes is larger, the computation of the matrix-based method SupSVD quickly becomes infeasible.
+Both SupCP and CP scale well to larger data sets (see Appendix \ref{add:sim}).
+Overall, SupCP is computationally efficient and has a good performance in a range of settings.